Install ngme2 package from pre-built binaries

 Windows

-Windows installation is generally simpler as the standard R tools for Windows already include appropriate C++ compilers with OpenMP support.
+Windows installation from source is generally simpler as the standard R tools for Windows already include appropriate C++ compilers with OpenMP support.

 1. Install Rtools